delphicventurescode/PACOSPERANTO1__pacosperanto_repo__public/A1__additionalInfo_dir/README.md

 #linguistics #IPLaw

-Comments on the Pacosperanto Language:
+Comments & additional info on the Pacosperanto Language:

 1. Information on the language referred to as Pacosperanto will be provided on a "need to know" basis.